shhyou/bain-cs111-web-fork/pages/syllabus.md

 * * *

 ## Academic Integrity
 Students in this course are required to comply with the policies found in the booklet, "Academic Integrity at Northwestern University: A Basic Guide".
 All papers submitted for credit in this course must be submitted electronically unless otherwise instructed by the professor.
 Your written work may be tested for plagiarized content.
-For details regarding academic integrity at Northwestern or to download the guide, visit: <a href="https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html" target="_blank">this page</a>.
+For more details regarding <a href="https://www.northwestern.edu/provost/policies-procedures/academic-integrity/index.html" target="_blank">academic integrity at Northwestern click here</a>.

 * * *